Naomi Klinger

 Training, qualifications & experience

 I am a qualified Person Centred Counsellor.
 I qualified in 2011.
 My experience is extremely diverse and I have been fortunate to work with a wide range of client groups.
-I began my career working in a Primary School setting.
+I began my career working in a Primary School setting where I did 2 academic years as a volunteer counsellor with The Place 2be.
 I have since worked with adolescents, young people and adults.
 I have completed many CPD courses and continue to do so.
-Although I am a Person Centred trained counsellor I have attended various training and workshops that include using other techniques including Gestalt and CBT and I will always work therapeutically in whatever way works best for my client and will always follow my clients lead on how they want to work as I believe every individual is unique and one size does not fit all.
+Although I am a Person Centred trained counsellor I have attended and continue to attend various training and workshops that include using other techniques and methods and I will always work therapeutically in whatever way works best for my client and will always follow my clients lead on how they want to work as I believe every individual is unique and one size does not fit all.
 Building Trust and enabling a person to feel safe, empowered, valued, seen and heard are the foundations for any good therapeutic alliance and relationship.
 I myself have had several different therapists and counsellors over the years, each bringing different qualities and things to our relationship.
 Ongoing training, my own supervision and own personal therapy are all things I engage with regularly as I said on my opening I am still on my own journey and believe I always will be.

-Although I am currently only working with over 18's in private practice, my reasons for this are because I work 4 days a week at a secondary school counselling 11-18 years old hence wanting a bit of variation.
-That said my extensive experience and skills with Young people then sets me in good stead to work with parents, carers and families of young people and as I have said I do a lot of work in line with our own inner child and young person.
-In a lot of cases including my own, a lot of my struggles and wounds are from childhood experiences and adolescence.
+I am currently only working Friday, Saturday and Sunday in my private practice, this is because I work 4 days a week at a secondary school counselling years 7 to 13.
+My extensive experience and skills with Young people then sets me in good stead to also work with parents, carers and families of young people.
+I also have extensive experience working with neurodivergent clients.

 Please note unfortunately my approach and way of working is not Pre Trial Therapy appropriate.